-There are some instances in which a person may mistakenly take two substances at once – such as prescription medications with alcohol – but what polysubstance abuse really indicates is the use of substances intentionally.
+There are some instances in which a person may mistakenly take two substances at once – such as prescription medications with alcohol – but polysubstance abuse indicates the use of substances intentionally.
 Some people do this to get a more potent effect from using multiple substances.

 When combined with others, some drugs can become more powerful or create more of a euphoric event.
-Doctors sometimes prescribe medications in order to help people manage the side effects, for example, using a depressant as a way to control the anxiety that a stimulant can bring on.
+Doctors sometimes prescribe medications to help people manage the side effects.
+For example, using a depressant to control the anxiety that a stimulant drug dependency can cause.
 Mixing substances like this can lead to polysubstance dependence.
 It can also create a higher risk of overdose.

 There are some drugs that are often abused together.
 Some common examples of polysubstance abuse include: